tyehle/tyehle.github.io/_pages/projects.md

 weight: 30
 ---

 This is a categorized list of much of the software I have worked on.
 Some things are listed twice if I wasn't sure what category to put them in.
-If you find this interesting, you may also like [my github profile](https://github.com/tyehle).
+Source code for a lot of these projects can also be found on [my github profile](https://github.com/tyehle).

 {% include toc.html tags="H2,H3" %}